h2oai/sparkling-water/doc/src/site/sphinx/design/data_sharing.rst

 When Using Sparkling Water Internal Backend:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In internal backend mode H2O-3 shares the JVM with Spark executors.
+In the internal backend mode, H2O-3 shares the JVM with Spark executors.
 In this case, you will want to allocate enough memory to run Spark transformations on your DataFrame (which means allocating a minimum memory of your dataset and memory for those transformations), plus allocate an additional 4 x the size of your dataset.